dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 however sample data for a root server indicated that block sizes up to 10,000 Q/R data items give good results.
 See (#block-size-choice) for more details.

+## Storage parameters

+The parameters item referenced in the text and diagrams above includes storage parameters; information about the data stored in the C-DNS file.

+These parameters include:

+* The sub-second timing resolution used by the data.
+* Information on which optional data items appear in the data.
+See (#optional-data-items).
+* Recognised opcodes and RR types.
+* Flags indicating whether the data is sampled or anonymised.
+* Client and server IPv4 and IPv6 address prefixes.

+If IP address prefixes are given, only the prefix bits of addresses are stored.
+For example, if a client IPv4 prefix of 16 is specified, a client address of 192.0.2.1 will be stored as 0xc000 (192.0), reducing address storage space requirements.

 ## Optional data items

 To enable applications to store data to their precise requirements in